Babu-Patel-Portfolio/MS2-And-The-Award-Goes-To/README.md

 - A variety of human sound effects play when there is a correct ,incorrect match or game finished
 - &#39;Win&#39; modal shows on completion of game with final score
 - &#39;Win&#39; modal has a button to &quot;play again&quot;
+- Social media links go to the correct sites

 **Bugs**